ABOUT THE GROUP

 The core aims of the group are twofold:

-- Firstly, to promote, celebrate, and comment on the art of film music and the composers who create it through published critical reviews, articles, opinion pieces, interviews, radio broadcasts, videos, public appearances, and via the annual IFMCA Awards.
+- Firstly, to promote, celebrate, and comment on the art of film music and the composers who create it through published critical reviews, books and articles, opinion pieces, interviews, radio broadcasts, podcasts, videos, public appearances, and via the annual IFMCA Awards.

 - Secondly, to support its members in the achievement of the first aim, with a number of community-based resources and tools, through online publicity promoting their work, though the sharing of information and expertise, and through the opportunity for collaboration with other members.